 - select another sauce in your fridge; or

 - use tomato sauce.

 The original enchilada sauce I created for another recipe didn’t have the soup in it; it had only tomatoes.
 The soup is another avenue to consume food hiding in the back of your fridge.
 I didn’t notice much difference between my two enchilada sauces.

 A combination of a leftover rice dish and freshly cooked kidney beans formed my filling.
 If you have only one or the other, add that.
 Rice and legumes are both Latin American ingredients.
 One benefit of using both is increased variety in nutrition.
 Another is texture variation.

 You can choose an ingredient similar to the ones I used, like wild rice instead of brown rice or black beans instead of kidney beans.
 Or you can turn on your creative juices and include items such as chickpeas, quinoa, lentils, peas or corn.

 The advantage of using leftovers is that the ingredients you’re using already have flavor.
 Few or no extra spices need to be added.

 - Liquid — utilize broth if you have it, water if you don’t.
 Add a few tablespoons of vinegar to add extra flavor.

 - Sourdough starter — while I firmly hold the belief that everybody should have a sourdough starter in the back of their fridge, I’m aware that isn’t the case.
-If you’re one of those individuals, you can substitute bread crumbs or a couple of small chunks of undesirable bread instead.
+If you don’t have it, you can substitute bread crumbs or a couple of small chunks of stale bread instead.